Arkansas lawmakers advance scaled-back hate crimes measure

 “I’m disappointed we don’t have more buy in and more support from the people who it really impacts,” Independent Sen. Jim Hendren, who nonetheless voted to advance the measure, said.

-The changes failed over to win the Family Council, a conservative group that has long opposed hate crimes legislation, though it had the backing of some Republicans on the panel who had resisted the original measure.
+The new measure failed to win over the Family Council, a conservative group that has long opposed hate crimes legislation, though it had the backing of some Republicans on the panel who had resisted the original measure.

 The bill is advancing during a legislative session where bills targeting transgender people have advanced.
 Hutchinson on Monday vetoed a bill that would have made the state the first to ban gender confirming treatments for transgender youth, though he said he believed an override by the majority-GOP Legislature was likely.